 Speaking of trucks, if he only owned one, what of the other two?
 Were they on long-term leases?
 This is common in transport – long-term leases of up to 5 years can be used instead of buying vehicles outright.
 No: he was hiring them.
 Short-term rentals.
 I had never thought it would be possible to make a profit on this basis, but he demonstrated (in quick, verbal terms at least – proof was needed of course), that it was possible.
 He didn’t have long-term contracts with his clients, but since his vehicles were all hired, he minimised his risk while still making a profit.
 He was also hiring two skeletal trailers (the kind used for transporting shipping containers) on a similar basis.

 We explained a little more about our background and how we felt we might be able to help, as well as our concerns about the administrative burden involved in learning this new kind of business, and operating it on a day-to-day basis.
-Dane couldn’t quite understand what we were afraid of in terms of administrative work, since we already had offices and staff – luxuries he had managed without.
+Arnold couldn’t quite understand what we were afraid of in terms of administrative work, since we already had offices and staff – luxuries he had managed without.
 But underestimating costs like this can be very problematic.
 Someone has to do this work.
 We did not want to risk taking on an unprofitable business that seemed profitable simply because the administrative costs were not considered.
 We made some progress in this in the first meeting, but we knew we would have to come back to it.

-For his part, Dane was more keen to focus on highlighting the costs of his operation that we would not have to pay, or would be reduced.
+For his part, Arnold was more keen to focus on highlighting the costs of his operation that we would not have to pay, or would be reduced.
 He was right that some costs would be eliminated altogether (his external transport manager, for example, since our business had one already), and other costs like parking and insurance would be reduced if we took over.
 These are advantages with any strategic acquisition, and one of the main drivers for Nomad to be looking for acquisitions in the first place.

 The cold weather motivated all of us to agree to wind things up and discuss everything further by email.
 But already Danny and I could see that there was a lot more promise in this business than we had anticipated before the meeting.
 If the rough figures were to be believed the turnover from these three trucks would be £400 to 600,000 per annum, and Nomad would be acquiring it for between £10-15k of unsecured funds.